sylvhama/modern-js/README.md

 - [Progressive React](https://houssein.me/progressive-react) :pencil: tips to make your React site performant. [web.dev](https://web.dev/) also has a lot of articles like that.

 ##### Hooks :vs: Class Components
-The hooks are very React specific, I suggest you to check [Why React Hooks?](https://ui.dev/why-react-hooks/) :pencil: :clapper: in order to learn more about React history and or why we now use hooks.
+The hooks are very React specific, I suggest you check [Why React Hooks?](https://ui.dev/why-react-hooks/) :pencil: :clapper: in order to learn more about React history and or why we now use hooks.
 You might also want to learn about Class components and some patterns used to share logic between components (before hooks arrival) because there are still present in a lot of codebases:
 - [React Lifecycle Methods Diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) :pencil: this will help you to understand how a Class component lives and dies.
 - [Higher Order Components: A React Application Design Pattern](https://www.sitepoint.com/react-higher-order-components/) :pencil:
 - [Render Props](https://reactjs.org/docs/render-props.html) :pencil:

 ##### State management
 At some point you might think it would be nice to have access to some kind of global state in any React component in order to avoid passing down props again and again...
-People might tell you to use Redux or MobX or Apollo or XState or [insert popular libray name] to achieve that but it might be overkilled!
+People might tell you to use Redux or MobX or Apollo or XState or [insert popular library name] to achieve that but it might be overkilled!
 I recommend reading the article [You might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) :pencil: first.
 Plus React now has a stable [Context API](https://kentcdodds.com/blog/reacts-new-context-api) :pencil: that will help you to share data across components without a third party library.

 If you want to learn more about Redux then I would recommend its [official doc](https://redux.js.org/) :pencil: and those links:
 - [React, Redux and JavaScript Architecture](https://jrsinclair.com/articles/2018/react-redux-javascript-architecture/) :pencil: